 The stimulant effect of smelling salts is due to the ammonia, which irritates a person’s nasal and lung membranes when they sniff it.
 The result is that the person involuntarily inhales and starts to breathe faster, which sends more oxygen to the brain.

 - Sometimes, when a person initially smells the salts, their head jerks back involuntarily.
 This may cause additional harm to a person who has a spinal injury.
-However, one article indicates that this reaction may be a result of having the smelling salt held too close to the person’s nose.
-This implies that when administered properly, the smelling salts should not cause head jerking during the inhalation.

 - The use of smelling salts without a doctor’s guidance may become a growing problem.